-Today most of your website visitors today are mobile.
-And even though mobile networks are improving, the connection speeds globally are still far from what most people are utilizing with powerful PCs on various landline connections.
+Today, most of your website visitors today are mobile.
+And even though mobile networks are improving, the connection speeds globally are still far from what most people are utilizing with powerful computers on various landline connections.

 There are also studies that confirm that fewer images on a website will increase conversions.
 And we all know that fewer images gives faster websites, which makes visitors and search engines happier.